 Cavelier

 The Cavalier was a new design based on the French homebuilt GY-20 Minicab designed by Yves Garden in 1949.
-The original plans were modified in the Canada by Stan McLeod and the first of several versions was re-named Cavalier SA102.5.
+The original plans were modified by Canadian Stan McLeod, and the first of several versions was re-named Cavalier SA102.5.
 Available in plan form for home building only, the Cavalier was a low cantilever wing monoplane of wooden construction, fabric covered with two seats side by side, landing flaps and tail wheel or tricycle undercarriage fixed or optional retractable, with further options of wing tip tanks and a third jump seat.

 The SA102.5 which first flew in 1971 can accept any four cylinder engine ranging from 85 to 135hp, including the Continental 0-200 and Lycoming 0-235.